wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-10-Batch-Processing.md

 In MapReduce, mappers are partitioned according to input file blocks.
 The output of mappers is re-partitioned, sorted and merged into a configurable number of reducer partitions.
 The purpose is to bring all the related data with the same hash key together.

+### Fault Tolerance

+If a task in a MapReduce job fails, it can simply be started again on another machine and the output of the failed task is discarded.

 ## Reference

 [1] <https://blog.csdn.net/weixin_43902592/article/details/105701289>